 Computer hardware is estimated to have been the biggest consumer electronics market category in 2014, and is expected to account for about 54% of spending for the duration of our five-year forecast period.
 Government spending will help drive the market, while demand will also be strong in the SME and consumer segments.
-Spending will rise at a CAGR of 7.1% through to 2018, with an emphasis on notebooks and netbooks, which currently account for about 67% of sales.
+Spending will rise at a CAGR of 6.9% through to 2019, with an emphasis on notebooks and netbooks, which currently account for over 70% of sales.

 AV devices are estimated to have been in second place for consumer electronics market spending in 2014, at 25% of the total.
 The government's campaign to implement digital broadcasting will drive opportunities in the medium term.
 Video devices such as TV sets, digital cameras and optical disc players account for about 76% of demand.
-Growth areas will include LCD TV sets and Blu-ray players, with an overall AV spending CAGR of 6.3% projected.
+Growth areas will include LCD TV sets and Blu-ray players, with an overall AV spending CAGR of 6.2% projected.